What is ASP.NET Core?

 It is possible to install both x86 and x64 version of .NET Core SDK, to choose which to use, move the path of the selected version before the other under the Path system environment variables, e.g. if you want to use x86 version, move "C:\Program Files (x86)\dotnet\" before "C:\Program Files\dotnet\" and vice versa:

 Visual Studio Community 2017 (or newer) provides the best development experience for creating ASP.NET Core applications for free.

 Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
 Make sure you install the C# extension which is a lightweight development tools for .NET Core.

 ASP.NET Core MVC

 Routing middleware is used to map requests to route handlers.
 Routes are configured when the application starts up, and can extract values from the URL that will be passed as arguments to route handlers.
 Routing functionality is also responsible for generating links that correspond to routes in ASP.NET apps.
-Read Routing.
+Read Routing in ASP.NET Core.

 Publishing and Deployment

-To deploy the web application, you need to publish your project for running in IIS, read Publishing to IIS.
+To deploy the web application, you need to publish your project for running in IIS, read Host ASP.NET Core on Windows with IIS.
 The following operations systems are supported: